Assault rifle-wielding MS-13 member threatens motorists, cops say

 WHAT IS MS-13, THE VIOLENT GANG TRUMP VOWED TO TARGET?

-“Deputies assisted by K-9 and a HCS0 helicopter then searched the wooded area and located a Norinko SKS AK-47 rifle and later a green bag that Garcia was seen carrying,” McKinnon said.
+“Deputies assisted by K-9 and a HCS0 helicopter then searched the wooded area” and found the rifle and a green bag that Garcia was spotted carrying, McKinnon said.

-He said the search ended hours later with Garcia’s arrest on charges that included improper exhibition of a firearm, possession of methamphetamine, felon in possession of a firearm, loitering and resisting arrest.
+He added that the search ended hours later with Garcia’s arrest on charges that included improper exhibition of a firearm, possession of methamphetamine, felon in possession of a firearm, loitering and resisting arrest.

 The meth was found in the bag in three small plastic baggies, McKinnon said.